Rep. Julie Johnson Purchases Shares of The Bank of New York Mellon Co. (NYSE:BK)

 - Purchased $1,001 – $15,000 in shares of Progressive (NYSE:PGR) on 2/14/2025.

-The company also recently announced a quarterly dividend, which was paid on Friday, February 7th.
+The firm also recently announced a quarterly dividend, which was paid on Friday, February 7th.
 Investors of record on Monday, January 27th were issued a $0.47 dividend.
-This represents a $1.88 annualized dividend and a yield of 2.36%.
 The ex-dividend date was Monday, January 27th.
-Bank of New York Mellon’s dividend payout ratio is currently 32.36%.
+This represents a $1.88 dividend on an annualized basis and a dividend yield of 2.36%.
+Bank of New York Mellon’s payout ratio is currently 32.36%.

 About Representative Johnson